What is a Duplex?

 Duplexes are a popular “starter” investment for landlords, but they’re not without trade-offs.
 Let’s break down the advantages and challenges in plain terms so you can decide if a duplex fits your goals.

-Pros of Owning a Duplex
+Advantages of Owning a Duplex

 Here are the key benefits for landlords loving duplexes: